Home > Cookies > Gluten Free Small Batch Chocolate Chip Cookies

 Gluten free chocolate chip cookies cooling on a wire rack.

 • Try your stand mixer – Not imperative, but a great option!
-There are Notes in the recipe about using a stand mixer with a 3-quare mixing bowl.
+There are Notes in the recipe about using a stand mixer with a 3-quart mixing bowl.
 The smaller bowl works with regular attachments and is a wonderful addition to my small batch kitchen!

 • Cream the butter and sugar adequately – I’m learning to appreciate a proper cream time for the butter and sugar because it adds volume, texture, and even distribution of butter and sugar.
 The color should be pale and the mix light and fluffy.

 • Use a cookie scoop – If you like to bake, a cookie scoop is a great investment.
-It makes portioning the dough so much easier, and I use one for almost all of my cookie recipes.
+It makes portioning the dough so much easier, and I use one for almost all of my small batch cookie recipes.

 • Chill the dough – I find gluten free cookie dough needs time to chill.
 It prevents spreading, plus gluten free dough benefits from having time to hydrate and develop flavor.